thermotools/thermopack/README.md

 x, y, vapfrac, liqfrac, phasekey = eos.two_phase_tpflash(T, p, x) # x and y are vapour and liquid composition respectively
 ```

-Note that some of the methods also output other information, such as the temperature of the flash, see the docstrings of the `thermo` class in `thermo.py` for more details.
+Note that some of the methods also output other information, such as the temperature of the flash, see the [Flash interfaces](https://github.com/thermotools/thermopack/wiki/Methods-in-the-thermo-class#flash-interfaces) in the [documentation of the `thermo` class](https://github.com/thermotools/thermopack/wiki/Methods-in-the-thermo-class#methods-in-the-thermo-class-thermopy) for the specifics on the different flash routines.

 ### Phase envelopes

+ThermoPack has interfaces to trace (T,p)-, (T,v)- and (p,x,y)-phase envelopes.
+For the full documentation, see the [docs of the `thermo` class](https://github.com/thermotools/thermopack/wiki/Methods-in-the-thermo-class#Saturation-interfaces).
+For more comprehensive examples, see the [Examples](https://github.com/thermotools/thermopack/tree/main/addon/pyExamples).

+#### Tp- and Tv- phase envelopes

 Phase envelopes can be generated directly with the method `get_envelope_twophase()` as